Article DFM 101: PCB Materials

 Metal Core and IMPCB Materials

 Insulated metal printed circuit boards (IMPCB) or metal core PCBs are thermal management designs that utilize a layer of solid metal to dissipate the heat generated by the various components on the PCBs.
 When metal is attached to a PCB, the bonding material can either be thermally conductive but electrically isolative, or in the case of RF/microwave circuits, the bonding material may be both electrically and thermally conductive.
-There are two common metals used in these applications: copper and aluminum.
-Which to use depends on the application with consideration for cost, weight, and thermal properties.
-Table 1 presents the properties of the various base metals.
+This highlights the importance of DFM in PCB for balancing material choices with design needs.

 Embedded Capacitance Materials